tailwindlabs/tailwindcss.com/source/docs/customizing-colors.blade.md

 ## Disabling a default color

-If you'd like to disable a default color because you aren't using it in your project, the easiest approach is to just build a new color palette that references the default theme.
+If you'd like to disable a default color because you aren't using it in your project, the easiest approach is to build a new color palette that references the default theme.

 For example, this `tailwind.config.js` file excludes teal, orange, and pink, but includes the rest of the default colors: